paulahemsi/piscine_cpp/module_00/README.md

 ### const

 `const` cannot be changed
-in c++ we can declare a const in out class and define a different value for each object in the constructor
+in c++ we can declare a const in our class and define a different value for each object in the constructor

 ```cpp
 class My_class {